-Traveling any time of the year can be stressful, whether it's for work or for vacation, but during the holidays it's even more challenging.
+Traveling any time of the year can be stressful, whether it's for work or for vacation, but during the holidays or busy summer months, it's even more challenging.
 We spoke with some of PEMCO's most frequent fliers to compile these tips and tricks.

 Flying Alaska Air to Spokane or Portland?
 Take the fast lane through security.

 If you're flying to Spokane or Portland with Alaska Air, you can skip the long line by using the Premium or express security line, even if you're not an MVP.
 Just show your ID and boarding pass.
 At SeaTac, it's usually to the right side of where the main line forms.

 If you're a frequent flier, get a Global Entry or Clear card.

 Global Entry is a program run by the US Government that allows fast entry into the country at all airports in the United States.
 When you arrive at the airport, instead of heading for the lines, go to the Global Entry kiosk where you simply present your passport or U.S. resident card and scan your fingertips for verification.
 Then you're on your way!